 The responses of the 20 care managers indicated that they believed the vast majority of their service user had some form of contact with friends and family, and therefore had inappropriately assessed the level of social contact the service users actually received.
-The next question then moved on to examine the level of support the older person received and was divided into six categories which are outlined in figure, 1.
-These six categories were created following the participants response to the question "How often do you see your family?
-These responses are shown in Figure 1 below
+The next question then moved on to examine the level of support the older person received and was divided into six categories which are outlined in figure 1.
+These responses are shown in Figure 1 below.

-How often do you see your family
+Figure 1: How often do you see your family.